RedisAI/RedisAI/docs/commands.md

     * `AI.MODELRUN`
     * `AI.SCRIPTRUN`

+`AI.MODELRUN` and `AI.SCRIPTRUN` commands can run on models or scripts that were set on different devices.
+RedisAI will analyze the DAG and execute commands in parallel if they are located on different devices and their inputs are available.

 _Return_

 An array with an entry per command's reply.
 Each entry format respects the specified command reply.